-If you install a license of DB2 OLAP Server and later want to add more features or additional users, you must shut down DB2 OLAP Server and then rerun the license program manually from a command prompt.
+If you install a license of and later want to add more features or additional users, you must shut down DB2 OLAP Server and then rerun the license program manually from a command prompt.

-- On Windows NT, run the essbase\bin\license.exe file. - On Aix.
-Solaris and HP-UX run the \$ARBORPATH/bin/license file.
+• On Windows NT. run the essbase\bin\license.exe file.

-- On UNIX, run the license program as the arbor user, or make sure you have write permission on the DB2 OLAP Server binaries in the \$ARBORPATH/bin directory. - On OS/390 run the \$ARBORPATH/bin/LICENSE file.
+- On Aix, Solaris and HP-UX run the \$ARBORPATH/bin/license file.
+Run the license program as the arbor user, or make sure you have write permission on the DB2 OLAP Server binaries in the \$ARBORPATH/bin directory. - On OS/390 run the \$ARBORPATH/bin/LICENSE file.

-Hardware and Software Requirements for OLAP Server
+Hardware and Software Requirements for DB2 OLAP Server